Tomatoes: Plant Facts, History, and Fruit Flavor

 Modern varieties of cultivated tomatoes are a healthy food.
 Most varieties are deep red or orange red in color due to the presence of a pigment called lycopene.
 This pigment belongs to the carotenoid family of chemicals.
 Tomatoes also contain an orange pigment known as beta-carotene which is converted to vitamin A in our body.

 A few years ago, lycopene was touted as a preventer of prostate cancer, especially when the tomatoes containing the chemical were cooked.
 Newer research suggests that the effect of lycopene on cancer development may not be as strong as was once thought, though the chemical may have a modest benefit.
-Lycopene may have other health benefits as well, as listed on the Mayo Clinic webpage mentioned in the "References" section below.
-The clinic states that more research is needed for every health benefit that it describes, however.
+Lycopene may have other health benefits as well, but more research is needed.

 Raw tomatoes are a very good source of vitamin C and a good source of vitamin K. (The vitamin C level is reduced when foods are cooked.)
 The fruits are also a good source of potassium.
 They contain smaller but still useful amounts of other nutrients.

 Choosing and Growing Tomatoes

 The wild version of today's grocery store tomatoes is thought to have originated in Peru.
 It was cultivated in pre-Columbian Mexico.
 The cultivated plant was probably taken to Europe by Spanish explorers in the early sixteenth century.
 It was introduced to eastern North America from Europe in the eighteenth century.